 A CPL filter will also work on a hazy day to clear out scenes for clean landscape shots.

 The intricate shape of city skylines creates stunning shots.
 However, capturing an impactful cityscape photograph is not easy.
 A CPL filter can remove road glare, reflection from water bodies, and haze from distant objects.
 It can also make the sky more vibrant.

 Rain and Overcast

 A CPL filter will cut through the glare and reflection of vegetation and rocks, giving you better color.
 Even if you see all the green on foliage and trees, you also see many reflections.

 You put a CPL filter on the lens, and suddenly, you get fantastic shots as you eliminate subtle reflections.
-Take that photo on wet rocks and leaves, and your image is off the charts.
+Take that photo on wet rocks and leaves; your image is off the charts.
 Water adds saturation, and the results are fantastic when you knock off the reflection.

 Plus, there’s no need to be 90 degrees from the sun since the clouds are already blocking the sun.

 Some degree of polarization works amazing when shooting images of a waterfall.
-You are not only able to control the amount of reflection coming from the rocks and leaves, but you can also manipulate what’s visible under the water.
+You cannot only control the amount of reflection coming from the rocks and leaves, but you can also manipulate what’s visible under the water.